495 Days of FUNemployment.

 This is what I learned while being FUNemployed.

-1. I have never felt less alone than while travelling alone.
+1. I have never felt less alone than while traveling alone.

 2. Go “home” at least once every three months.